-Basic loss per share for the year ended 31 December 2018 is S\$(0.54) cents (2017: S\$(0.58) cents).
-The weighted average number of ordinary shares for the purpose of calculating basic loss per share has been retrospectively adjusted, assuming the reorganisation had been effective on 1 January 2017.
+Basic loss per share for the year ended 31 December 2019 is S\$(0.57) cents (2018: S\$(0.54) cents).
+The weighted average number of ordinary shares for the purpose of calculating basic loss per share for the financial year ended 31 December 2018 has been retrospectively adjusted, assuming the capitalisation had been effective on 1 January 2017.

-The Group had no potentially dilutive ordinary shares in issue during the years ended 31 December 2018 and 2017.
+The Group had no potentially dilutive ordinary shares in issue during the years ended 31 December 2019 and 2018.